Special Educational Needs and Disability at John Perryn Primary School.

 - All teachers are teachers of pupils with SEND.
 Therefore SEND is a whole school responsibility requiring a whole school response.

-She is supported by a dedicated team of teachers who employ appropriate teaching methods and approaches, our teaching assistants support all pupils with identified needs, to increase their participation in lessons.
+She is supported by a dedicated team of teachers, who employ appropriate teaching methods and approaches Our teaching assistants also support all pupils with identified needs, to increase their participation in lessons.

-The school provides a caring; nurturing environment which has high expectations, we are determined to ensure that children’s needs are met and they attain well and make further sustainable progress.
+The school provides a caring; nurturing environment, which has high expectations.
+We are determined to ensure that children’s needs are met and that they attain well and make further, sustainable progress.

 PART OF THE EALING LOCAL OFFER FOR LEARNERS WITH SPECIAL EDUCATIONAL NEEDS (SEN)